lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: According to your graph, CDF is continous. will it always be the case ?

-M: I told that no, I have plotted the graph for a continous random variable.
+M: I said no, I have plotted the graph for a continous random variable.
 For a discrete random variable the CDF will be not be continous.

 I1: Can you draw the cdf for a geometric distribution ?, Before that can you tell me what is a geometric distribution.